 Ponderosa Group Campground is open year-round (Water is only available from mid-May to mid-October).
+Same-day reservations are not permitted.
 Frijoles Canyon and the park Visitor Center are accessible only by shuttle bus from mid-May to mid-October.
 The shuttle bus system stops at the Bandelier Visitor Center, Juniper Campground, and the White Rock Visitor Center in the town of White Rock.
 All park areas can be accessed by private vehicle outside of the designated shuttle bus period.

 This campground is located at 7600 feet and is usually free of snow from mid-April through mid October.
 Water is not available during any months with freezing temperatures (potentially mid-October to mid-May).

 Vault toilets (with no running water), drinking water, a picnic shelter, picnic tables, food storage lockers, and campfire rings are provided at this facility.
 No hookup campsites are available.
 These sites are tent-only, but one RV per site can be accommodated in the parking area.
 Each site can accommodate between 10 and 50 people.

 Check-out time for the campround is 11:30 a.m.